irace/irace.github.com/_posts/2016-01-09-navigation-coordinators.md

 This `NavigationController` class can be used in conjunction with coordinators throughout our application, making it easy for us to compose coordinators inside one another for maximum reusability.

 `UIViewController` composition is a really powerful pattern that I’ve been using to great effect in a new project I’ve been working on.
 Yes, it inherently requires more boilerplate plumbing.
-For example, my `NavigationController` above _only_ exposes the ability to push a new view controller onto the navigation stack; none of the other public methods or properties that classes interacting directly with `UINavigationController` instance would be able to call.
+For example, my `NavigationController` above _only_ exposes the ability to push a new view controller onto the navigation stack; none of the other public methods or properties that classes interacting directly with a `UINavigationController` instance would be able to call.
 I think this is a worthwhile tradeoff, however.
 It’s not a huge deal to proxy some method calls through if I want my custom class to expose more of `UINavigationController`’s capabilities, and in the meantime, I’m benefiting from exposing a minimal surface area with very little mutability.
 If I ever want to do something more elaborate, like implement my own _replacement_ for `UINavigationController`, I wouldn’t need to make code changes at any of `NavigationController`’s call sites.

 While being diligent about using coordinators to route between view controllers has been a valuable exercise, there have been cases like this one where it would’ve been easy to succumb to how `UIKit` tends to imply ones code should be structured.
 The original thinking behind coordinators was that your application’s flow should be modeled by your own objects, with `UIKit` components serving as an implementation detail wherever possible.
 It shouldn’t be too surprising that going back to that original mantra led to exactly the solution that I needed in this instance.
 I presume that’ll continue to be the case in the future.